aleksandar-code/binary_search_tree/README.md

 # Binary-Search-Tree
-This is a binary search tree algorithm
+This is a Binary search tree algorithm